RGLab/bioconductor_docker_cytoverse/README.md

 ## Getting Started

-As this Docker image is built directly on the Bioconductor docker image, it can be used in the same way, with the only difference being you will default have access to the additional packages listed above.
+As these Docker images are built directly on the Bioconductor docker image, they can be used in the same way, with the only difference being that you will already have access to the additional packages listed above.
 Please see see the documentation on [Bioconductor Docker](https://hub.docker.com/r/bioconductor/bioconductor_docker) regarding usage.
-To get the Cytoverse docker image to run in a container locally, simply execute the following command:
+To obtain the Cytoverse docker images to run in a container locally, simply execute the following command (in this case using the `devel` branch as an example):

 ```
 docker pull rglab/cytoverse:devel